-The DAS-1200 Series includes an 82C54 with three programmable counters.
+The DAS-1600/1400 Series includes an 82C54 with three programmable counters.
 Counters 1 and 2 are permanently cascaded and are used as the internal A/D pacer clock.

 Counter 0 is not used by the board, but can be used for functions such as waveform generation, measuring frequency and period, and generating time delays.
-You access counter 0 functions through the board's I/O registers or through the Function Call Driver.
+You access counter 0 functions through the board's I/O registers or through DriverLINX.

-Note: Attempts to combine register-level programming of counter/timer functions with Function Call Driver programming can produce unexpected results because the Function Call Driver relies on structures it sets up.
+Note: Attempts to combine register-level programing of counter/timer functions with DriverLINX programming can produce unexpected results.